 - Functional Test Development

-Controls contractors can also provide CxAs with a wealth of learning experience as controls systems are always evolving and improving.
+Controls contractors can also provide CxAs with a wealth of learning experiences as controls systems are always evolving and improving.
 Controls contractors work on a variety of projects and with many different CxAs.
 Because of this, they bring vast experience to the table of how to best test and manipulate their systems.

 When the CxA is writing test scripts, it is important he or she includes the controls contractor as a reviewer party.
 While a test may have been written to simulate a certain condition in using one manner of overrides or adjustment, the controls contractor may have a better idea of how to achieve the same desired condition – or if the system is even capable of testing in the manner the CxA has set forth.
 Alternatives will likely require further review from the entire project team ahead of testing but often will result in more efficient and thorough testing in the field.